pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 If a recipe does not have `None` for any of these fields, it will be parsed into a Pydantic model and move on to the curated dataset.

-> Note:
->
-> There is a lot of junk in the dataset as well.
+There is a lot of junk in the dataset as well.
 Once I got the data searchable I tried out some queries of different terms like "Bitcoin" and, well...
 ![](/images/hari/bitcoin.png)

+To determine if a recipe was spam or not, I ran an LLM locally using LM Studio.
+I have never tried self-hosting LLMs, but I was amazed by how easy it was to run a local inference server.
+I used `hermes-3-llama-3.1-8b` which fit on my RTX 3070 and runs at about 0.5s/inference.
+It took about 48 hours to process every single recipe, using 14.4kWh, equivalent to ~1 gallon of gasoline worth of CO2.

 ### Vector Search